Tinker-Ware/summerschool-infrastructure/README.md

 ![](https://a.fsdn.com/allura/p/cmdrevd/icon)Add repository and install its signing key curl -sL https://deb.nodesource.com/setup_4.x | bash -

+Now we have the key to install nodejs.
+Install the package `nodejs`.

 Now, we have a server ready to host a React project.
 Let's get that project to run.